 I don’t know about you, but I like to take home souvenirs from the places I visit.
 This is especially true of countries that have a lot of unique handicrafts.
 Latvia is definitely one of those special destinations.
 It is filled with skilled craftspeople who turn out unique and high-quality products.
 If you are wondering what to buy in Riga, this guide will get you started.
 Tell all the shopkeepers I said hello!

 Nothing says “I’ve been to Latvia” like a beautiful pair of handmade mittens, and Sena Klets sells the very best.
-That’s because Sena Klets is working to preserve this ancient Latvian tradition along with the patterns special to each region of the country.
+That’s because the team at Sena Klets is working to preserve this ancient Latvian tradition along with the patterns special to each region of the country.
 (A helpful mitten map will show you where your new pair is from.)

-Even more mittens are available at Tines, along with hats, scarves, sweaters, and everything else you’ll need to keep warm during the winter.
-The patterns here are not as extravagant, but the sizing is more uniform and the affordable price (€22 per pair on average) means you can take home an extra pair – or five.
-Tines also stocks its own brand of yarn for those feeling crafty.
+More mittens are available at Tines along with hats, scarves, sweaters, and everything else you’ll need to keep warm during the winter.
+The designs here are not as extravagant, but the sizing is more uniform and the prices are more affordable.
+Tines also stocks its own brand of high-quality yarn for those feeling crafty.

 Another cool knitting store is Hobbywool.
 In addition to fun creations of their own design, Hobbywool sells kits that will help you “knit like a Latvian.”
 The box sets include yarn, a color pattern, and step-by-step instructions for knitting your own pair of mittens.
 If anyone reading this has attempted the project, I’d love to hear about your results!